0xBAMA/not-quite-a-demo-engine/README.md

   - OpenGL Debug callback for error/warning reporting
   - SDL is used for windowing and input handling
   - GLM for vector and matrix types
-  - dearImGUI + some addon functionality
+  - Dear ImGui + ImGuiColorTextEdit

   **Noise**
   - Diamond-Square algorithm heightmap generation